maibloom/maibloom-aicore/README.md

 > [!CAUTION]
 > This AI model may require about 5 to 6 gigabytes of storage space on your root (`/`) partition!

+> [!CAUTION]
+> Make sure you have a fast and stable internet connection.

 ### Method 1: Using OmniPkg Package Manager

 1. **Install OmniPkg:**